 Events are between 20 and 60 minutes, our breakout events are up to 3 hours.

 Do we need a venue?

-We can work in any venue including hotels, conference venues or meeting rooms.
+No, we can work in any venue including hotels, conference venues or meeting rooms.
 For large events, we often work in theatres and exhibition halls.

 What AV and lighting do you need?